Car in Denmark

 Speed limits

-Speed limits apply to passenger cars, vans and motorcycles – there are special rules for lorries, buses and passenger cars that have a trailer attached, such as a caravan.
+Ordinary speed limits apply to passenger cars, vans and motorcycles, and there are special rules for lorries, buses and passenger cars that have a trailer attached, such as a caravan.
 The general speed limits in Denmark are:

 Summer and winter tyres

-There is no legal requirement to use winter tyres in winter in Denmark.
+There is no general legal requirement to use winter tyres in winter in Denmark.
+However, you may not continue driving on tyres that are clearly unsuitable for the weather and driving conditions.
 Studded tyres are permitted from 1 November to 15 April.

 BAC limits